KH-CC/Horse_Racing_Visualization/README.md

 Project of MSBD5005
 ---
 Flask is used as framework
-1. Create and enter an visual environment for python
+1. Create and enter an virtual environment for python

     For anaconda on MacOS, type in terminal: